virtual-labs/exp-determinstic-finite-automaton-iiith/experiment/theory.md

 *Things to ponder on:* Given a finite state automaton $M$, can it happen that it accepts no strings?

+#### Example 2

 ![Automaton that recognizes strings that contain 001](images/DFAfor001.png)

+The above automaton recognizes strings that contain 001.